vatesfr/xen-orchestra/doc/documentation.md

-# Xen Orchestra documentation
+# XO Doc

 ## Introduction

+Welcome on the Xen Orchestra documentation.
+This document has multiple purposes, it explains:
+- what is Xen Orchestra
+- how to install it
+- how to use it

 ## Architecture

 This part is dedicated to the architecture of Xen Orchestra.
-It will give you a preview of how we build this software.
+It will give you hints about how we build this software.

 ### Overview